Detailed guides to painful problems, treatments & more

 If you have an Apple Watch, for instance, that gadget will measure and chart your HRV for you.
 (Notably without making any claims about what it’s actually good for.
 Imagine if they provided this text as the “fine print” for that feature!)
 My Apple Watch constantly monitors my heart rate and calculates my HRV, and so I can be amused by a data visualization like this:

-For whatever it’s worth, my average HRV in February 2021 was 34 milliseconds… with happy spikes to over 50 & sad dips into the low 20s.
+For whatever it’s worth, my average HRV in February 2021 was 34 milliseconds… with happy spikes to over 50, and sad dips into the low 20s.
 In simplistic theory, the lows should line up with stresses.
 Do they?
-I am a journaler, so I know the dates of my worst days & those days “should” have HRV lulls.
-But they do not.
-I don’t even see a correlation with extremes of sleep loss (which I have semi-regularly) & that seems like a really definite source of physiological stress.
+I am a journaler, so I know the dates of my worst days, and those days “should” have HRV lulls… but they do not.
+I don’t even see a correlation with extremes of sleep loss (which I have semi-regularly), and that seems like a really definite source of physiological stress.
+Checking again in 2023, my average is still 34ms, and lack of correlation with stressors continues.

 Can we control HRV with breathing and does it matter?

-The physiological significance of RSA is still essentially unknown, and many experts have “strong reservations regarding the validity of a number of heart rate variability (HRV) measures.”
-(Thomas 2019) So it’s not at all certain that high HRV (as we can and do measure) is actually a “good thing.”
+The physiological significance of RSA is still essentially unknown, and many experts have “strong reservations regarding the validity of a number of heart rate variability (HRV) measures.”4 So it’s not at all certain that high HRV (as we can and do measure it) is actually a “good thing.”

 It’s even less clear that we can tinker with it.
 Can you fiddle with RSA to raise your HRV?
 And does it matter if you do?
 Does driving up your HRV actually help you recover from the stress that might have pushed it down?
 Do slow exhalations actually reduce stress, or do they just reduce a measurement of stress?
 Maybe HRV is just an indicator, and changing it doesn’t change what it’s measuring any more than you can warm up a room by heating a thermometer.

-“The effect of controlled breathing on RSA is not clear.”
-(Larsen 2010)
+“The effect of controlled breathing on RSA is not clear.”5

 Thought experiment: you are a champion HRV booster

-Just imagine, for the sake of argument, that you definitely can raise your HRV.
-And also imagine that this is definitely helpful for some basic physiological function, like, say, efficiency of gas exchange (Ben-Tal 2012).
+Imagine that you definitely can raise your HRV.
+Like a master yogi, you have learned to control your physiology.
+Also imagine that this is helpful for some basic physiological function, like, say, efficiency of gas exchange.6

 So you do that diligently.
 You do it for fifteen minutes per day while meditating — not a huge commitment, but more than most people ever do, a respectable and consistent effort.

-This would be like boasting about improving your commute with a modest boost to fuel efficiency … for 2% of your commuting time.
+This would be like boasting about improving your commute with a modest boost to fuel efficiency … for 2% of your time on the road.

-So do slow exhalations boost HRV best, for whatever it’s worth?
+So do slow exhalations boost HRV, for whatever it’s worth?

 For many years, I thought so.
 I took it for granted based on this dazzling logic: if hearts slow down during exhalation (and they really do), and that’s “healthy” (which is not so clear), then MOAR EXHALATION GOODER!
 This is the logical equivalent of: